CaioLemec/CaioLemec/readme.md

  :heart: &nbsp; In love with frontend development, scuba diving and video games.  <br/>
  :beginner: &nbsp; Learning all about open source and ready to collaborate.  <br/>
  :seedling: &nbsp; Eternal apprentice hungry for knowledge.  <br/>
- :star2: &nbsp; I'm a huge fan of Lord of the Rings.  <br/>
+ :star2: &nbsp; Huge fan of Lord of the Rings.  <br/>
 </div>

 <br>